About

 Working With Me

-Our lived experiences interweave trauma responses to certain situations and shape relationships with ourselves, our family and our community.
-Trauma-informed cognitive behavioral therapy (TF-CBT), dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), strength-based and mindfulness-based art interventions are central to my practice in addressing feelings of “being stuck”, unhealthy behavioral patterns and trauma built up over time.
+Our lived experiences gently shape how we respond to challenges and influence our relationships with ourselves, our families, and our communities.
+I integrate trauma-informed cognitive behavioral therapy (TF-CBT), dialectical behavior therapy (DBT), internal family systems (IFS) parts work, mindfulness and narrative, relational, strength-based approaches to help you gently move through feeling “stuck" and gradually release built up trauma over time.
 In partnering with me to build a mutually safe, respectful and trusting therapeutic relationship, I strive to collaboratively create a supportive, empowering and culturally humble space with you.
 Here, you can freely express all your emotions, experiences and even laugh at the mundane, knowing that I am with you through both bumpy and smooth rides.
 I genuinely believe that you are the captain of your own ship and I’m here to guide you when a windy storm is ahead.
 Together, we'll nurture tools and resources to help you reconstruct a healthier connection with yourself and others, so you can continue sailing smoothly through your life changes.

 My Qualifications and trainings